 Market researchers for non-marketers

-But not everyone who visits this site works in marketing.
+Some market research clients won’t even work in marketing.
 And if you haven’t experienced working with market researchers, there’s lots to learn about how to get the best out of them.

 Are they market researchers or consumer insight managers?